ShadowoftheRedFox/Memory-RPG/readme.md

 Here is a list of known bugs:
 - On Linux: The first run of [build.linux.bat](./build.linux.sh) may run into an error.
 Re running it does what the file is intended to do.
+- Totem do not swap case with the chosen one.

 ## Preview